This page describes how to use weinre to debug your own web pages on a remote device.

 Typically, you run both the Debug Client and the Debug Server on your desktop/laptop, and the Debug Target on your mobile device.

-To run weinre from an npm installation, assuming you've installed it globally (in the npm sense), execute the following command:
+To run weinre from the jar file, execute the following command:

 Options available are: